Bosnian Rainbows

 Bosnian Rainbows was an American rock band from El Paso, Texas, formed in 2012.
-The band consists of former the Mars Volta members Omar Rodríguez-López (guitar, backing vocals) and Deantoni Parks (drums, keyboards), alongside Le Butcherettes vocalist Teri Gender Bender and Nicci Kasper of KUDU and We Are Dark Angels (keyboards).
+It consists of former the Mars Volta members Omar Rodríguez-López (guitar, backing vocals) and Deantoni Parks (drums, keyboards), alongside Le Butcherettes vocalist Teri Gender Bender and Nicci Kasper of KUDU and We Are Dark Angels (keyboards).

 Initially billed as a variation on the Omar Rodriguez Lopez Group, the band was formed following a decision to put Rodriguez-Lopez's primary project, The Mars Volta, on hiatus.

 History

-In March 2012, The Mars Volta released its sixth studio album, Noctourniquet, following a lengthy three year recording period.
+In March 2012, The Mars Volta released its sixth studio album, Noctourniquet, following a three-year recording period.
 Only 19 tour dates were announced in support of the release, of which 18 were in Europe and one in Israel.
-Following the tour's completion, Rodríguez-López moved back to his home town of El Paso, Texas, and subsequently formed Bosnian Rainbows with frequent collaborator Teri Gender Bender of Le Butcherettes, Mars Volta drummer Deantoni Parks and Nicci Kasper, who previously worked with Parks in Kudu and also as the writing duo Dark Angels.
+Following the tour, Rodríguez-López moved back to his home town of El Paso, Texas, and subsequently formed Bosnian Rainbows with frequent collaborator Teri Gender Bender of Le Butcherettes, Mars Volta drummer Deantoni Parks and Nicci Kasper, who previously worked with Parks in Kudu and also as the writing duo Dark Angels.
 Regarding the band's conception, Rodríguez-López noted, "I found myself lonely and bored.
 So it's like, 'OK, new phase — let's get into it and let's create a dialogue.
-Let's find some things out.'"
+Let's find some things out.

 Rodríguez-López subsequently put The Mars Volta on hiatus (although the band dissolved four months later) in order to focus on a more democratic project, stating, "It’s a band — that's something I haven’t been in for over eleven years. [...]
 [The Mars Volta] was my baby: I started the group; I named it; booked all our tours — it became known as my family, not my band.
 I had to be in control of everything and I was really fucking domineering with everybody, not just musicians."
 Rodríguez-López elaborated, "Doing films has taught me to be a collaborator, since it’s such a large medium, you couldn't do it on your own if you tried, you know?
 And also hanging out with all my friends, Jim and Tony and Paul, the At the Drive-In guys, and being in that headspace again, life puts you exactly where you need to be.
-You can try and pull away from it, but it will always remind you where your path is.
-So yeah, this past year has been a really illuminating experience for me."
+You can try and pull away from it, but it will always remind you where your path is."